Summer Camp: Physical Literacy Specialist

 - Ability to coach, train, and guide peers and participants

 - This is a full-time position beginning June 21st, 2021 and ending August 27th, 2021

 - Shifts are scheduled for 8.5 hours and will start and end between the hours of 7:00am and 6:00pm Monday to Friday

-- Flexibility for training shifts and adapting to camp needs will be required, and will be worked out in advance with supervisor
+- Flexibility for training shifts and adapting to camp needs will be required and will be worked out in advance with the direct supervisor

 - Vacation day requests are not realistic in our camp environment and will not be granted

 - Please note that you must be available for mandatory staff training on June 26th and 27th

 - Criminal Record and Child Abuse Registry checks will be required as part of the hiring process

 - A separate application is required if applying for multiple positions

 - Free facility membership